Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 What is Protractor?

-A framework called Protractor was created especially for testing AngularJS web applications.
-It makes use of Selenium's fundamental features and architecture while incorporating Angular-specific features and optimizations that make testing in this framework easier.
+Protractor is a specialized framework for testing AngularJS web applications.
+It utilizes the core features and architecture of Selenium while integrating Angular-specific features and optimizations to facilitate easier testing inside this framework.

 Reasons why Protractor stands out: